wzz6423/Cued-Agent/README.md

 - **What Works:**
   - End-to-end video to text conversion
-  - All four agents properly integrated
+  - All four agents are properly integrated
   - Basic error handling and logging
   - JSON output generation